 San Benito grew into a social and commercial center in the tropical Magic Valley of Texas.
 Pioneers built schools and churches, formed clubs and held dances and even put on a "Hog Waddle."

-Over 100 hundred years have past since San Benito’ founding and naming by Colonel Sam Robertson and his business colleagues.
+Over 100 hundred years have past since San Benito’ founding and naming by Colonel Sam Robertson (shown left) and his business colleagues.
 Walk through our small tale in United States history and as the words of a popular song echo, "Reminisce about the days of yore..."
 A project of the San Benito Historical Society.